 In addition, we work with regulators and stock exchanges to introduce environmental, social and governance standards to markets—which can help address challenges that are beyond the ability or responsibility of a company to solve alone.

 This knowledge-sharing network brings together financial institutions implementing the Equator Principles and other stakeholders working on sustainable banking practices.
 IFC convenes the network once a year to share expertise on applying IFC's Performance Standards and to provide a platform for participants to learn from each other's practical experience.

 IFC has played a pivotal role in establishing and updating the Equator Principles—a sustainability framework that has become the standard for environmental and social principles throughout the financial industry.
 We supported the drafting and implementation of the framework and since then have provided training, guidance, and advice to implementing banks.
 Today 84 financial institutions in 35 countries have officially adopted the principles, covering more than 70 percent of international project finance debt in emerging markets.

 IFC, with support from donors, manages FIRST—Financial Institutions: Resources, Solutions and Tools—for Sustainability.
 This is a one-stop shop for financial institutions to get information and learn about the benefits of environmental and social risk management and how to identify and take advantage of environmental business opportunities.

-The Sustainable Banking Network (SBN) is a unique community of financial sector regulatory agencies and banking associations from emerging markets committed to advancing sustainable finance in line with international good practice.
+The Sustainable Banking and Finance Network (SBFN) is a unique community of financial sector regulatory agencies and banking associations from emerging markets committed to advancing sustainable finance in line with international good practice.
 The network facilitates the collective learning of members and supports them in policy development and related initiatives to create drivers for sustainable finance in their home countries.
-IFC participated in the creation of SBN and currently serves as its secretariat and technical advisor.
+IFC participated in the creation of SBFN and currently serves as its secretariat and technical advisor.

-Click here to learn about and participate in 2017 GMAP Pilot program.
+Click here to learn about our 2017 GMAP Pilot program.